 Dr. Kate Howden is an empathetic and caring practitioner, with over a decade of nursing experience, in both general and psychiatric nursing.
 And now years of experience as a Chinese Medicine practitioner.
 She takes a holistic approach to client care and loves seeing people feel better about themselves.

 Kate has a particular passion for women’s health.
 She is a mother with her own children and stepchildren and understands the many challenges women face.
-Kate also has experience in treating withdrawal from drug and alcohol addiction.

 She enjoys regular games of netball and long walks with her partner.